opnfv/calipso/docs/release/monitoring-guide.rst

    config files and all needed plugins and scripts on all clients and the central server.

-2. Calipso sensu module: listens for the results of the customized events and updates the inventories with state and statuses, while generating all related messages.
+2. Calipso monitor module: listens for the results of the customized events and updates the inventories with state and statuses, while generating all related messages.